KennedyOdongo/Numerical-Experiments/README.md

 This repo contains code to comparisons in economics and ML.
 Tpyically in Econ, we concern ourselves with robustness of estimates and parameters.
-In ML, the main area of focus include space and time complexities and the speed of algorithms.
+In ML, the main areas of focus include space and time complexities and the speed of algorithms.
+With two competing concerns cutting across both disciplines, how do we reconcile them?